 (OAKLAND, CA) December 16, 2016—The Oakland Museum of California will present Of Dogs and Other People: The Art of Roy De Forest, a special exhibition designed to simulate an adventurous exploration of the artist’s dream-like and sometimes humorous works.
 Opening in April 2017, the exhibition will feature over 50 large, colorful paintings and sculptures, including many works on loan from world-renowned institutions including SFMOMA, Whitney Museum of American Art, and the Smithsonian American Art Museum.
 Works featured in the exhibition span De Forest’s career as a notable California figure in an artistic genre often called Funk art or Nut art.
 His vibrant works present playful visions that invite us on a trip into rich and colorful alternative worlds.

 Audio recordings at four listening stations throughout the exhibition will guide visitors on imagined journeys deeper into the landscapes of individual works, led by an array of colorful personalities ranging from a dog trainer to a dream analyst and a sword swallower.
 Also within the exhibition, an “imaginary worlds” hands-on space invites visitors to manipulate brightly colored felt shapes and patterns inspired by De Forest’s artworks, adding them directly to the surfaces of the room to create their own dreamscape.
-The exhibition will be organized into thematic sections, including an Introduction, Giddy Up Let’s Ride, Down the Rabbit Hole, Patchwork Daydreams, A Walking I Will Go, Flashback, Heart of Darkness, and All Aboard Down the River.
+The exhibition will be organized into thematic sections, including an Introduction, Horse of a Different Color, Down the Rabbit Hole, Patchwork Daydreams, A Walking I Will Go, Flashback, Heart of Darkness, and All Aboard Down the River.

 “Of Dogs and Other People is bold, colorful, imaginative—an exhibition where art can serve as an escape or create an alternative reality,” said OMCA Associate Curator of Painting & Sculpture Christina Linden.
 “OMCA is a place to experience wonder and delight, and we hope that this exhibition will provide visitors with the opportunity to tap into their creativity, playing in the tactile immersive felt room and also considering the multiple perspectives from which De Forest’s works can be viewed in order to inspire their own journeys of the imagination.”